ThinkGeo/Web-Maps/README.md

 ## Display a Simple Map

 We will begin by creating a **ASP.NET Core Web - API** project as the service and a **Blazor App** as the client to consuming the service in your favorite editor.
 Next we will walk you through adding the required packages and getting a map on the default form.
-Next we will add some code to show a nice looking background map and finally add some custom which will be styled and labeled.
+Next we will add some code to show a nice looking background map and finally add some custom which will be styled.
 After reading this you will be in a good position to look over the [How Do I Sample](samples) and explore our other features.

 ![alt text](.assets/quickstart_webmaps_shapefile_pointstyle_screenshot.png "Simple Map")